 That said I loved the school and my teacher was a really nice guy, he just wasn’t the right teacher for me.
 I did learn a lot and after 50 hours of classes over 10 days I got a pretty great foundation.

 I spent most of the week confused and mute!
 Struggling to understand most of the questions the family asked me and I could hardly answer anything.
 The dad asked me most days what I’d learned that day.
 After 5 intense hours, I had no brain power to recall anything!
 So I normally responded with “mucho” or “mas”.
 I also spent most of the week repetitively saying “si” whilst nodding my head like a fool.
 The school was quiet and I hadn’t found any friends because I pretty much went to school then came back ate and crashed out.

-By the second week, I noticed I was able to follow along with the families conversations pretty easily.
+By the second week, I noticed I was able to follow along with the family’s conversations pretty easily.
 I understood their questions, even though I struggled to find the correct words to answer them.
 By the end of the week, I was able to join in conversations and answer questions using my very broken Spanish.
-I decided to put myself to the test taking an overnight trip to Pana and the Chichi Market.
+I decided to put myself to the test-taking an overnight trip to Pana and the Chichi Market.
 It really helped my confidence just going out and speaking to people.

 It was a tough decision but I decided not to take any more classes.
 I was able to stay in my homestay thankfully and I was really glad of this.
 It meant I could continue to practice my Spanish with them whilst reviewing my mountains of notes from the previous 2 weeks.
-However, I made the most of this time by practising my Spanish as much as I could.
+However, I made the most of this time by practicing my Spanish as much as I could.